hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/Mustache.md

 ## Overview

 Mustache is a "logic-less" templating language commonly used in web and mobile platforms.
-You can find out more about Mustache [here](http://mustache.github.io/mustache.5.html).
+You can find out more about it from the [mustache manual](http://mustache.github.io/mustache.5.html).

-While swift-mustache has been designed to be used with the Hummingbird server framework it has no dependencies and can be used as a standalone library.
+While swift-mustache has been designed to be used with the Hummingbird server framework, it has no dependencies and can be used as a standalone library.

 ## Usage